Getting Building Height Right for the Climate

 Research done by the Zero Cities Project shows that in Seattle just 3 percent of buildings are larger than 20,000 square feet, but these are responsible for 45 percent of all building-related emissions, with similar ratios in other American cities.
 In Cambridge, 4 percent of buildings were responsible for 74 percent of building emissions.

 But for architect and educator Ed Mazria, this concentration of the emissions offers a focus for efficiency efforts.
-If there are only five thousand large buildings, “I can deal with that if I am a city,” he said.
-Cities should require dramatically reduced emissions from these buildings, and tie these requirements to the buildings’ capital improvement cycles.
+If there are only 5,000 large buildings, “I can deal with that if I am a city,” he said.
+Cities should require dramatically reduced emissions from these buildings and tie these requirements to the buildings’ capital improvement cycles.

 Major renovation projects can invest in changing the windows, for example, and use the resulting efficiency gains to downsize the heating and air conditioning system, saving money.
-LBNL is working on thin, triple glazed windows that reach R-8 to R-10 insulation.
-Crown Electrokinetics has a window insert that can respond to temperature by blocking or allowing light.
+Lawrence Berkeley National Laboratory is working on thin, triple-glazed windows that reach R-8 to R-10 levels of insulation.
+Crown Electrokinetics has developed a window insert that can respond to temperature by blocking or allowing light.
 This market is growing.
 View, Inc., Heliotrope Technologies, Kinestral Technologies and Saint-Gobain are among those operating in the smart glass sphere.

-“There are any number of ways to prevent emissions when you retrofit a tall building,” said Cathy Higgins, research director with the New Buildings Institute in Portland, Ore.
-Besides the obvious — LED lights and heat pump heating and cooling — she cited heat pump hot water heaters and ice chilling.
+“There are [many]...ways to prevent emissions when you retrofit a tall building,” said Cathy Higgins, research director with the New Buildings Institute in Portland, Oregon.
+Besides the obvious — LED lights and heat-pump-based heating and cooling — she cited heat-pump water heaters and ice chilling.

 Cities and states across the country are hard-pressed to find methods like these to reduce the cost of ambitious building efficiency mandates.
 New York City’s Local Law 97 requires its 50,000 largest buildings, almost all those over 25,000 square feet, to cut carbon emissions by 40 percent by 2030 and by 80 percent by 2050.
 President-elect Joe Biden’s Build Back Better plan calls for upgrading 4 million buildings.